Please note The 2nd edition of this online conference will take place on December 3, 2014 – the call for proposals will go out in September 2014.

 How does Social play into the bigger picture of what your institution wants to achieve with its marketing and communications?
 Do you know what results you get from Facebook?
 Do you know what you want Twitter to accomplish for you?
 In this session, Joshua will talk about how you can use Google Analytics to examine the effects of social media and will explain social media’s connection to larger search engine optimization goals.

-Who teaches the Higher Ed Social Media Conference?
+Who teaches the Higher Education Social Media Conference?

 Ma’ayan Plaut is the Manager of Social Strategy and Projects at her alma mater, Oberlin College, where she manages Oberlin’s social spaces and projects.
 She serves as a cheerleader, consultant, and strategist for anyone interested in exploring social media on campus.
 Time not spent thinking about Oberlin is occupied with photography, food, writing, and all things social.